giuseppefioccola/draft-fmbk-metaverse/draft-fmbk-icnrg-metaverse.md

 frame rates and considerable network utilization even with smaller numbers of users.

 # Current and Emerging Mainstream Approaches

 Different IETF technologies have been proposed to address some of the above-mentioned issues and to provider a better service for Metaverse applications.
-In the following, we list a few of them and will discuss them in more detail in a future version of this Internet Draft.
+In the following, we list a few of them and will discuss them in more detail in a future version of this document.
 For example, on the network and transport layer, there are elaborate solutions for dealing with bandwidth limitations, network congestion, lossy transport protocols, and the ever growing size of video data, to address the above requirements, for instance:

 * MPTCP{{?RFC8684}} and MPQUIC{{?I-D.ietf-quic-multipath}} are the
   expansions of TCP{{?RFC9293}} and QUIC{{?RFC9000}} in order to